DenisMal00/smart-inventory-monitor/README.md

 **Smart Inventory Monitor** is a **Cloud-Native** computer vision solution designed to automate stock counting in logistics environments.
 By leveraging a quantized **YOLOv8 nano** model, the system tracks package counts in real-time, providing a reliable and automated alternative to manual inventory checks.

 The system is specifically optimized for **monitoring stationary depots**.
-This focus on inventory state allows the architecture to remain lightweight and cost-effective, supporting a stable throughput of up to **2 FPS (Frames Per Second)**, a practical frequency that ensures accurate tracking for static stock while keeping cloud infrastructure overhead to a minimum.
+This focus on inventory state allows the architecture to remain lightweight and cost-effective, supporting a stable throughput of **2 FPS (Frames Per Second)**, a practical frequency that ensures accurate tracking for static stock while keeping cloud infrastructure overhead to a minimum.

 ---